How do you make a movie without a budget? This is one of the most common questions we’re asked around filmmaking.

-Here we show you how anyone can make a short film and the steps to creating your exciting project.
+We show you how anyone can make a short/feature film without a budget and the steps to creating your exciting project.

 The entry barriers these days in a digital world are now a lot lower than the past – it’s a great time for storytellers to get their material out there.
 With the opportunity of filming a short film through your mobile phone and uploading it onto many different platforms to get seen by millions, the opportunity is definitely there.

 Onto the good stuff.
 Heres how you can a movie without a budget:

 Coming up with the initial idea can come through a number of avenues, whether it’s an experience, a joke someone told, something you saw, a family members story or just a concept you think “this will be fun to make”.
 Whatever it is, get that idea down on paper and grow it.
 Flesh it out and find the starting point and how the story will arc.